• Home

 Garlic Scape Egg Soup

-This soup is not your average soup.
+This is not your average soup.
 This garlic scape soup is simultaneously light but complex, creamy but dairy free, it can be served hot or cold, and is packed with garlicky, lemony flavor.
 It's also so easy to make and filled with protein.
 Put it with your favorite grain and it is easily the full meal.

 Print Recipe Pin Recipe